-In the past 15 years, the software industry has become more interested in functional programming.
+In the 21st Century, the software industry has become more interested in functional programming.
 Some functional programming features now appear in most mainstream programming languages (e.g., in Java 8).
 This interest seems to driven primarily by two concerns:

 - managing the complexity of large software systems effectively - exploiting multicore processors conveniently and safely